Soviet occupation zone in Germany: Transition of the Nazi concentration camps into NKVD special camps

+Dissolution of Prussia

 In 1945, the Soviet occupation zone consisted primarily of the central portions of Prussia.
 After Prussia was dissolved by the Allied powers in 1947, the area was divided between the German states (Länder) of Brandenburg, Mecklenburg, Saxony, Saxony-Anhalt and Thuringia.
 On 7 October 1949, the Soviet zone was formally abolished with the proclamation of the German Democratic Republic.
 In 1952, the Länder were dissolved and realigned into 14 districts (Bezirke), plus the district of East Berlin.

+Soviet proposal for a united Germany and disinterest by the Western Allies

 In 1952, with the Cold War political confrontation well underway, Joseph Stalin sounded out the Western Powers about the prospect of a united Germany which would be non-aligned (the "Stalin Note").
 The West's lack of interest in this proposal helped to cement the Soviet Zone's identity as the GDR for the next four decades.

+Terminology for the area used in West Germany

 "Soviet zone" and derivatives (or also, "the so-called GDR") remained official and common names for East Germany in West Germany, which refused to acknowledge the existence of a state in East Germany until 1972, when the government of Willy Brandt extended a qualified recognition under its Ostpolitik initiative.